 From Private Codebase to LLM Training Tasks

 DATALENT owns the source.
 We run the extraction.
-You receive production-quality task datasets with no access to the underlying codebase required.
+You receive production-quality task datasets — no access to the underlying codebase required.

 Step 01